 |Colors||Black, white, blue, red, green, orange|

-Our only issue is that the colored variants are pretty lacklustre.
-They apply to just six small padded areas on the edges, and the stitching, when generally, the seat is colored too.
+Our only issue is that the colored variants are pretty lifeless.
+They apply to just six small padded areas on the edges, and the stitching, the seat is colored too.
 On the other hand, these variants don’t cost anything extra, so you can add a small splash of color for free.

 This chair is actually very comfortable thanks to its dense foam padding.
 There’s a small lumbar support section, which provides some back relief, but if you’re looking to sit for long periods of time, you might need an extra cushion.